benchcomp configuration file

 Print Markdown-formatted tables displaying benchmark results

-For each metric, this visualization prints out a table of benchmarks, showing the value of the metric for each variant.
+For each metric, this visualization prints out a table of benchmarks, showing the value of the metric for each variant, combined with an optional scatterplot.

 The 'out_file' key is mandatory; specify '-' to print to stdout.